haberdashPI/vscode-master-key/notes.md

 NEXT UP:

-BUG: esc will be captured by palette even if its bound as a suffix (e.g. in a binding setup without esc for normal mode) IMPROVE KEYBINDINGS: I have thoughts about how to change my keymap now (maybe prioritize any keybinding redesign before doing this)
+BUG: esc will be captured by palette even if its bound as a suffix (e.g. in a binding setup without esc for normal mode), preventing any commands from being run that around bound to that key IMPROVE KEYBINDINGS: I have thoughts about how to change my keymap now (maybe prioritize any keybinding redesign before doing this)
   (maybe this is a good time to redesign the repeated keys setup)